Emilfc2000/Heterogeneous_Lattice_RL/README.md

 --------------------

-To run on PRIME cluster
+To run on PRIME cluster - DOES NOT WORK CURRENTLY

 Go to prime_RL_heterogneous folder - ensure RL_prime_code has correct total_timesteps and other parameters.